The views expressed by the host on this show make more sense than anything anybody else out there happens to be saying.

 Well, the fact of the matter is that poor people don't get new car loans typically because they can't afford it.

-Yeah, but this is the okay.
+Yeah, but this is okay.

-The story was really about uh the fact that the subprime mortgage crisis and the credit crunch in home mortgages is ready to bleed and spill over now to the purchase of automobiles.
+The story was really about the fact that the subprime mortgage crisis and the credit crunch in home mortgages is ready to bleed and spill over now to the purchase of automobiles.

 They left women out of this one because I guess didn't quite fit.

-But I guess they're part of the minorities.
+I guess they're part of the minorities.

-They can these guys can sell their own product and have historically done so in the past by financing their own sales.
+These guys can sell their own product and have historically done so in the past by financing their own sales.

-The fact of the matter is it's simply a credit meltdown, not a mortgage meltdown.
+As far as the credit crunch or the mortgage meltdown, so-called, the fact of the matter is it's simply a credit meltdown, not a mortgage meltdown.

 The credit markets aren't lending to certain credit levels.